tbaschak/recipes/instant_pot/butter-chicken.md

 5.  add crushed tomatoes and the sugar, bring to a boil, and pressure cook for 3 minutes, and 3 minutes NPR
 6.  re-add chicken, and add cream (or coconut cream), mix, and serve with basmati rice

-### The Weather
+### Variations

+* Heavy (whipping) cream is fine, as is half-and-half cream
+* Cream can be replaced with coconut cream

+### Pairs Well With

+* Basmati Rice

+## Additional Information

 This is my own take on butter chicken.
 It uses some elements of other dishes I really enjoy, and is spicier than what you'd get in a restaurant.

 When doing the butter chicken in the instant pot, I tend to use much larger chunks of chicken.
 Then I just hit it a few times with a wooden spoon in the bowl after so that it gets all the spices mixed up, and also ends up being kind of "pulled" .
 I usually add the cooking liquid to the bowl to keep it from drying out as well.

-Pairs well with basmati rice.

-### Variations

-* Heavy (whipping) cream is fine, as is half-and-half cream
-* Cream can be replaced with coconut cream